-Possibly the most control sial matter before the Knox-ville City Council Tuesday was postponed early in the opening minutes of their Zoom regular meeting executive branch Former Civil Service Board Bill Pittman had warned the mayor and council in a letter that the creation of the new department "removes verything Civil Service does and places it under the HR Department."
-He also said that the current Civil Service Board is missing a Knoxville Police Department representative.
-He wrote that when he his term ended on the board he expected his position to be filled but neither former Mayor Madeline Roger nor Mayor Kin cannon has named a police
+Possibly the most controver sial matter before the Knox-ville City Council Tuesday was postponed early in the opening minutes of their Zoom regular meeting and places it under the HR Department."
+He also said that the current Civil Service Board is missing a Knoxville Police

-Mountain Park Road, asked for Mountain Park Hoad, asked for the postponement until June.
+Mountain Park Road, asked for the postponement until June.
 He said a "virtual meeting is not good for this."
-The coun-cil agreed and little discussion was held on the matter Involving Mayor Indya Kincannon's request to amend the city code to create a Department of Human Resources within the
+The council agreed and little discussion was held on the matter Involving Mayor Indya Kincannon's request to amend the city code to create a Department of Human Resources within the executive branch.